React Native vs Flutter: Which Should UAE Startups Choose in 2026?

 For most UAE startups in 2026, React Native is the better choice.
 Here's why: the developer community is larger and easier to hire from, JavaScript skills transfer directly from web to mobile, the ecosystem of libraries is unmatched, and cross-platform code reuse is excellent.
 Unless you have a very specific use case requiring Flutter's custom rendering (like a high-fidelity design app or game), React Native will serve you better.

-At Codebudz, we build exclusively in React Native for mobile projects.
+At Codebudz, we offer dedicated React Native app development for mobile projects.
 We've delivered 50+ apps across UAE, UK, and US — and our clients consistently ship faster and iterate more easily because of the JavaScript ecosystem.
 If you're deciding which framework to use for your next app, book a free 30-minute call with us and we'll give you an honest recommendation based on your specific product.